moree44/Octra-Tesnet/README.md

 # Octra-Tesnet

 ## What’s This?
-0$ Cost for Octra Tesnet Guide
+0$ Cost for Octra Tesnet Guide, Easy use

 ## How to Get Started
 You’ll need one of these: